vitas/rcgauge/README.md

 ## Resources
-Datasheets and manuals you find on the manufacturer websites.
+Datasheets and manuals for the sensors you can find on the manufacturer websites.
 Otherwise, find the datatsheets here.

-WitMotion BWT61CL
+WitMotion
 [BWT61CL](/doc/BWT61CL)

-WitMotion BWT901CL
+WitMotion
 [BWT901CL](/doc/BWT901CL)